 5. Based on your previous advice against using volunteer armed security, does the new law change your position on the legality and wisdom of having a volunteer armed temple security or church security team?

 This is a long complicated answer which we have explored at length in another article.
-To view the answer, please click here.
+Click here to view this article on church security.

 As we get more questions, we will continue to update this article, so check back for updates.